 Select downtown Montreal venues host different shows.
 Place des Arts' Salle Wilfrid-Pelletier usually hosts comedy galas whereas Théâtre Maisonneuve and Le Gesù tend to feature solo shows.
-And though Place des Arts' multiple venues serve as a hub for most of the fest's top-shelf events, Club Soda and Metropolis are annual go-to venues for The Nasty Show, The Ethnic Show and other recurring theme nights.
+Although Place des Arts' multiple venues serve as a hub for most of the fest's top-shelf events, Club Soda and Metropolis are annual go-to venues for The Nasty Show, The Ethnic Show and other recurring theme nights.
 As for up-and-coming comedy talent, they're often booked in independent theatre venues across the city like Théâtre Ste.
 Catherine.

 Meanwhile, getting to Just For Laughs' free street events is easy.
 Street arts are concentrated at Place des Festivals and closed-off pedestrian sections surrounding Place des Arts, including Ste.
 Catherine Street.
 By public transit, just get off at Place-des-Arts metro station and take the Jeanne-Mance exit, which will bring you right to the heart of Just for Laughs' street events.